De Smet- Little Town on the Prairie- Home of Laura Ingalls Wilder

 Smet’s visitors.
 The lake is located just east of the city.

 Phase one of a Walking Trail to Silver Lake was completed in 2008.
 It provides a short concrete path to the Silver lake area.
-Enjoy an easy walk back in history with excellent opportunity for wildlife viewing.
+Enjoy an easy walk back in history with an excellent opportunity for wildlife viewing.

-De Smet Cemetery
+De Smet Cemetary

 The De Smet Cemetery is located southwest of De Smet on a beautiful hilltop with many trees overlooking the city as well as a view of the site of the Charles “Pa” Ingalls homestead and the “big slough” to the east.
 Each year hundreds of visitors view the